bugzilla/bugzilla.github.io/_posts/2003-01-02-status-update.md

 ### Replication/shadowdb removal

-The shadowdb was a readonly copy of Bugzilla's database, which Bugzilla used for potentially expensive readonly queries, such as from buglist.cgi.
+The shadowdb was a read only copy of Bugzilla's database, which Bugzilla used for potentially expensive read only queries, such as from buglist.cgi.
 Due to MySQL's table-level locking mechanism, long running queries block modifications and updates to the database; the shadowdb attempted to alleviate this bottleneck by creating a second database for these long running queries to use.

 Previously, Bugzilla handled updates from the main database to the copy on its own by keeping track of every SQL update.
 These updates were then sent to the shadow database via a separate process (`syncshadowdb`).
 This process had several bugs and was inefficient.